2022 Russian mobilization: Donetsk and Luhansk People's Republics

 On 19 February 2022, general mobilization began in the Donetsk and Luhansk People's Republics (DNR and LNR), which at that time were not recognized by any sovereign state, including Russia.
 Tens of thousands of local residents were forcibly mobilized for the war (according to one estimate, up to 140,000 people by mid-June 2022).

 The mobilization was accompanied by mass raids on men of military age.
 In the enterprises of the region, up to 80% of employees were called up, which led to shutdown of mines and public transport, as well as the paralysis of cities and public services.
 To avoid mobilization, residents hid or tried to illegally leave the republics.

 The mobilization revealed numerous problems of the armed forces of the DNR and LNR.
 Recruits without training and combat experience found themselves on the front lines without adequate supplies: the units lacked uniforms, weapons, food, and medicines.
 Human rights activists reported a huge death toll among mobilized recruits in clashes with the better-trained Ukrainian military – up to 30,000 as of August 2022.

 Russia

-Distribution of mobilization summonses for reservists began in April.
-The summonses handed out did not indicate the purpose of the call-up.
+Distribution of mobilization summons for reservists began in April.
+The summons handed out did not indicate the purpose of the call-up.
 Presumably, they were sent out to invite men to military registration and enlistment offices, where they would draft contracts to take part in the mobilization of reserves.

 On 28 May, the Russian parliament amended their military call-up legislation, thereby removing the age limit for those wishing to enlist.

 After Ukrainian counteroffensives in September 2022, Putin came under increasing pressure from Russian ultra-nationalists and pro-war activists such as Igor Girkin and Alexander Kots, who called for full mobilization and all-out war against Ukraine.
 Girkin said full mobilization in Russia was the "last chance" for victory.